 We give a high priority to good attendance and punctuality.
 Not only are these important habits for life, regular school attendance ensures that pupils do not miss vital areas of the curriculum.
 Lateness is also disruptive for pupils; they miss out on the routines which are in place to ensure a good start to the day.

-Notification should be received no later than 8:45am and you can call the office on 01223 508772 and speak to a member of the office team or leave a message.
-You can also email email@example.com.
-In all cases please leave the name of the child, their class and what the illness is.
+Notification should be received no later than 8:45am, you can call the office on 01223 508772 and speak to a member of the office team or leave a message.
+You can also email firstname.lastname@example.org.
+In all cases please leave the name of your child, their class and what the illness is.

 The school will decide whether the absence is authorised or unauthorised.
 If the school does not hear from parents on the first day of absence, then we will make every effort to contact parents.
 If no explanation is given for the child’s absence, then this will be recorded as unauthorised.